The Cost of Selling Without a Realtor

 What is My Home's Value?

 A property will stay for sale on the market forever if an FSBO doesn't understand the value of their home and prices it too high.
 Buyers will look at the listing but believe something is wrong with the house or property because it's been sitting on the market for so long.
 The best way to determine a property's worth is to look at other properties like theirs in the neighborhood, research their final sale prices, and then set a competitive price.
+Be carfeul if using Zillow - as they do not have all of the listings for many areas.
 Hiring an appraiser is another way of determining the home's value.

 Are the Sales and Marketing Tasks Too Much for Me to Handle?